The Office of Student Affairs

 Office of Student Conduct

-The Office of Student Conduct develops influences and enforces South Texas College policies to promote a safe and supportive learning environment that treats each student fairly, equally and with respect.
+The Office of Student Conduct develops, influences, and enforces South Texas College policies to promote a safe and supportive learning environment that treats each student fairly, equally and with respect.
 The Office of Student Conduct nurtures student learning and growth by encouraging student accountability, academic integrity and responsible decision-making.

 Office of Ombuds Services